francesco75/fashion-style/README.md

 ## Starter
  I started to create the Database and  Web Pages writing in the paper after I used the text file to develop the text and focus different points of my Website pages.
- I created  table for each product with PhpMyAdmin.
+ I created  database tables for each product with PhpMyAdmin.
  I created the Authentication and CRUD manage the database PhpmyAdmin to create the products,reviews ,orders  payments and refunds with Stripe Api .
  I created the Google Charts using the database reviews orders and refunds.